Mike Gesicki Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Against the Patriots, Gesicki has averaged 12 receiving yards per game in his seven career matchups, 30.5 fewer than his over/under for Sunday's game.
+- Gesicki is averaging 12 receiving yards per game in seven career matchups against the Patriots, 31.5 fewer than his receiving yards prop bet over/under for Sunday's game (43.5).

-- In seven matchups, Gesicki has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Patriots.
+- Gesicki, in seven matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The 208.0 passing yards the Patriots allow per game makes them the NFL's third-ranked pass defense this season.
+- The Patriots have the NFL's third-ranked pass defense this season, surrendering 208.0 yards per game through the air.

-- With 20 passing TDs allowed this year, the Patriots defense is ranked fourth in the league.

 Recent Performances

-- In last week's matchup with the Titans, Gesicki hauled in four passes for 51 yards while being targeted seven times.
+- In last week's matchup with the Titans, Gesicki grabbed four passes for 51 yards while being targeted seven times.

 Gesicki's Miami Teammates